AbsaOSS/pramen/README.md

       # You can define range queries to the input table by providing date expressions like this:
       date.from = "@infoDate - 1"
       date.to = "@infoDate"

+      # [Optional] You can specify the maximum about the job should take.
+If the execution time is bigger than
+      # specified, a warning will be added to notifications.
+      warn.maximum.execution.time.seconds = 3600

       # You can override any of source settings here
       source {
         minimum.records = 1000